Skip to main content

 Suggested Uses

 Grown in vegetable gardens and containers of at least 3 gallons (11 L).
-Long-storing yellow onion (8-10 months).
-Long-day type.
-Pungent — cooking onion.
+Long-storing yellow onion holding 8-10 months.
+Long-day type for latitudes above 36°N. Pungent — a cooking onion rather than a raw-eating onion.
 F1 hybrid.
 Toxic to pets.
 Deer-resistant.
 Annual.
+Not suited to short-day southern latitudes (below 36°N) where the photoperiod does not trigger bulbing.

 How to Identify

 Identified by globe-shaped bulbs with golden-bronze papery skins and pungent white flesh on a plant with blue-green hollow tubular foliage.
-The thin well-defined neck and the 8-10 month storage life distinguish Copra.
+The thin well-defined neck and the 8-10 month storage life separate Copra from other long-day storage cultivars.
 Long-day storage type.
 F1 hybrid.
 In Amaryllidaceae.

 Appearance